logo

 The Market of the Weird in the Ballroom

-Stalls showcasing and selling all things supernatural, weird and mysterious
+Stalls showcasing and selling all things strange, supernatural, weird and mysterious

 Talks in the Chamber